 Yes, for large tall blooms I use supports so that the stems stay straight and upright.
-I either use the Barrington Full Hoop Plant Support from Garden Trading or the Lobster Pot Plant Support from Harrod Horticultural, depending on the pot and flowers held.
+I either use the Barrington Full Hoop Plant Support (£10 from Garden Trading) or the Lobster Pot Plant Support (from £79 from Harrod Horticultural), depending on the pot and flowers held.
 These are my favourites as they are aesthetically pleasing and don’t impede the look of the flowers too much.

 (LEFT) ISABELLE’S RUSTED TONES PLANTER WITH HYACINTH, RANUNCULUS, TULIP, NEW ZEALAND FLAX AND TIARELLA.
 IMAGE NASSIMA ROTHACKER; (RIGHT) ISABELLE’S ENTRANCE TROUGHS WITH SNAPDRAGON, DAHLIA, ASTER, PETUNIA AND AFRICAN DAISY